driscoll-brook-press/driscollbrookpress.com/site/content/title/saint-florians-abbey.md

 ---
 Fresh out of Folsom State Prison,
 Jake Abbot craves one thing:
-A whiskey bacon cheddar burger from Saint Florian's Abbey.
+A thick, hot, juicy whiskey bacon cheddar burger from Saint Florian's Abbey.

 But traffic and a greedy cabbie